-For example, for organizations whose job applicants are also potential customers, it’s vital that candidates who do not get hired (which most of them will not) have a positive experience.
-This is also a particularly important issue for multinational organizations since there has been speculation that applicants in different cultures may react very differently to the same hiring tool.
+While organizations should certainly be concerned about the ability of their selection tools to predict future performance on the job, they should also be concerned with job applicants’ perceptions of their experience during the hiring process.
+For example, for organizations whose job applicants are also potential customers, it is vital that candidates who do not get hired have a positive experience, especially considering most of them will not get hired.
+This is also a particularly important issue for multinational organizations because there has been speculation that applicants in different cultures may react very differently to the same hiring tool.

-In fact, Anderson et al. found that despite the vast differences between the 17 countries included in their meta-analysis, applicants tended to react similarly to these different hiring tools.
+Perhaps most importantly, this pattern of results was relatively consistent across different countries.
+In fact, the authors found that despite the vast differences between the 17 countries included in their study, applicants tended to react similarly to these different hiring tools.
 Their findings also reveal that applicants’ preferences for various hiring tools are related to the validity of the tools.
 In other words, those hiring tools that applicants respond most favorably to (e.g., work samples, interviews, cognitive tests, personality inventories) tend to predict job performance better than those tools that applicants favored least (e.g., graphology, personal contacts).

 Anderson, N., Salgado, J.F., & Hulsheger, U.R.
 (2010).
 Applicant reactions in selection: Comprehensive meta-analysis into reaction generalization versus situational specificity.
 International Journal of Selection and Assessment, 18(3), 291-304.